 When crises are managed effectively, participants experience fewer disruptions in their care plans.
 This leads to improved long-term outcomes, as they feel supported in environments that promote stability and understanding.

-The Safety Intervention Foundation training, developed by the Crisis Prevention Institute (CPI), is internationally recognised for its comprehensive approach to managing challenging behaviors.
+The Safety Intervention Foundation training, developed by the Crisis Prevention Institute (CPI), is internationally recognised for its comprehensive approach to managing challenging behaviours.
 The program integrates seven core modules:

 2. CPI Crisis Development Model